 After spending a day with the CheckMate I have decided that it's going to change my workflow in a big way and reminded me of the Real Use Case for this thing.

-I've had a CheckMate IPS monitor for quite some time and it's showed up in some pictures, but I haven't really mentioned it and given it a real objective look yet.
+I've had a CheckMate IPS monitor for quite some time and it's shown up in some pictures, but I haven't really mentioned it and given it a real objective look yet.

 I have lots of thoughts so far but it's very early days.
 I've basically been super frustrated trying to get my target and admittedly "niche" use cases (NeXT Monochrome, Non-Composite Atari ST) to work and haven't really taken the time to look at how the actual monitor functions.